 Changes in regulatory regime

 2.35.
-When assessing the Risk of future Data Submissions where the submission reporting requirements in respect of the Data Submission or the regulatory regime might change (e.g. when moving into RIIO-T3/GD3/ED3/ESO3) then, unless otherwise instructed by Ofgem, Licensees should carry out their Risk Assessments based on the assumption that the reporting requirements and regulatory requirements in force at the time of Data Submission will not change.
+When assessing the Risk of future Data Submissions where the submission reporting requirements in respect of the Data Submission or the regulatory regime might change (e.g. when moving into RIIO-T3/GD3/ED3/NESO) then, unless otherwise instructed by Ofgem, Licensees should carry out their Risk Assessments based on the assumption that the reporting requirements and regulatory requirements in force at the time of Data Submission will not change.

 2.36.
 Licensees should consider whether it is appropriate to employ any additional assurance or measures to mitigate the Risk of potential changes and should provide explanation for any such additional assurance or measures in their NetDAR.